Yandex Cloud

 1. In the management console, select the folder containing the security profile.

-3. Select the security profile you want to connect to the Yandex Application Load Balancer virtual host.
+4. Select the security profile you want to connect to the virtual host Yandex Application Load Balancer.

-• Virtual host: You can associate the security profile with multiple virtual hosts at once.
+7. Set the Load balancer, HTTP router, and Virtual host values one by one.
+You can associate the security profile with multiple virtual hosts at once.

-To associate the profile with another L7 load balancer, click Add load balancer.
+To associate the profile with another L7 load balancer, click Add resource and select Virtual host.

 1. To view a list of current security profiles in the default folder, run this command: